Ideki/UIPlayNiceExample/README.md

 **Do NOT include the UIPlayNice.json in your project as the UIPlayNice mod will overwrite yours.**

 The proper way is to tell me your mod so I can add it to the UIPlayNice config file in the mod itself.

+## Support
+I have created a tool that allows me to automatically update the game menu files to support **UIPlayNice** in less than 2 minutes.

+So each time a new version of the game will be available, I can publish an updated version of the mod and every mods using **UIPlayNice** should work again.

 ## Important
 As a UI modder using UIPlayNice, remember that you are not the only mod the players are using.

 So be mindful of other mods:

 - If you modify existing UI elements of a menu, keep the existing path to instances (ex: A menu has element A with a child B, and you want to replace A with your own version.
 You should still provide a child B in your A in case another mod needs access to it.)

 - Refer to the list below of [Menu-Mod-Buttons](#menu-mod-buttons) to see which mod adds which buttons they add.

+## Menus
+Below is the list of menus **UIPlayNice** supports for modding.
+- InventoryMenu
+- MissionsMenu
+- ArmorCraftingMenu
+- DrugCraftingMenu
+- FoodCraftingMenu
+- IndustrialCraftingMenu
+- WeaponCraftingMenu
+- Research
+- Skills
+- ContainerMenu

+If you need **UIPlayNice** to support some menus that are not listed above, [contact me](#who) and I will see what can be done.

 ## Menu Mod Buttons
 Below is the list of each menu with the mods and the buttons those mods are using.